 - Mistral is one of the local names given to such winds that blow from the Alps over France towards the Mediterranean Sea.

-- It is channeled through the Rhine valley.
+- It is channeled through the Rhone River valley.
 It is very cold and dry with a high speed.

 - It brings blizzards into southern France.